Helping a Loved One Experiencing Anxiety or a Panic Attack

 Be compassionate and non-judgmental in your inquiry.
 Tell them that you are concerned for their well-being.
 Ask them how long they have experienced anxiety and panic attacks.
 Find out whether they have identified their triggers.

-Talking calmly can help you know what not to do when someone is having a panic attack.
+Talking calmly can help you know what not to do when someone has a panic attack.
 Ask your loved ones what works for them.
 They may have some calming techniques they prefer over others.
 They might give you insight into how to help them when they are in distress.

 Encourage Them to Seek Professional Help